About the Programme

 Comparative law (including civil law)

-Constitutional and administrative law (legal responses to terrorism)
+Constitutional and administrative law (including legal response to terrorism)

 Criminal law and criminal justice (including international criminal law and evidence)